hadexversum/powerHaDeX/README.md

 # Power calculations for Hydrogen/Deuterium Exchange experiments

-This R package implements methods for for
+This R package implements methods for

   - simulation of isotope distribution of deuterated peptides (theoretical spectra) based on the [code provided by Zhong-Yuan Kan](https://github.com/kanzy/HX-MS-Simulations),
   - creating deuteration curves based on theoretical spectra with multiple technical replicates and a given error structure,